 Yes, the label indicates that the product contains soy.
-My guess is that this soy comes from the Green Select EGCG extract which has a little bit of soy.
+The soy may come from the Green Select EGCG extract which has a little bit of soy.
 Generally soy is not a problem for most people.

 How To Return Leptigen

-The supplement comes with a 120 day money back guarantee.
+The supplement came with a 120-day money-back guarantee.
 Before returning Leptigen call their customer service department at 800-555-3951.
-You need to get a return merchandise number (RMA number) and this needs to accompany anything that is returned. the product website says people have 120 days -from the time they order leptigen – to return it.
+You need to get a return merchandise number (RMA number) and this needs to accompany anything that is returned.
+The product website says you have 120 days -from the time they order the supplement- to return it.

-To get a refund, they also say you have to include a copy of your sales receipt too (or a note with your order number, name address email address phone number) and a reason why you are returning it.
+To get a refund, you have to include a copy of your sales receipt too (or a note with your order number, name address email address phone number) and a reason why you are returning it.

 The FAQ page of Leptigen.com also lists this address for returns: